Ban Gas-Powered Leaf Blowers, GPLB

 While the Town Council considers this legislation at its November 2 meeting, we encourage everyone to visit Chevy Chase Village’s website for quiet landscapers.
 As most gas-powered leaf blowers typically last two years, we encourage everyone to show their landscaper how their leaf blowers are potentially illegal (i.e, anything above 70 db, name plate and decibel level is on each machine in bold print) and discuss the possibility of new legislation in Somerset and elsewhere, in the hope that they will consider buying battery-powered leaf blowers within the next two years.
 For those doing their own landscaping, Strosniders Hardware offers some excellent choices of battery-powered and electric leaf blowers.
 The Environment Committee is also recommending that the Town Council create a “Swap Fund,” which will be used to incentivize neighbors to transition to electric or battery-powered leaf blowers and retire their gas-powered leaf blowers.
 We recommend $100 be offered to neighbors willing to make this change.

-Also on the Zoom call was Kelly Oklesson of GroundSmith Collective, who was recently hired by our town as a garden consultant.
+Also on the Zoom call was Kelley Oklesson of GroundSmith Collective (minute 46:10), who was recently hired by our town as a garden consultant.
 Last week, she met with Enrique Cabrera and the Town’s maintenance crew to discuss more sustainable gardening practices.
 The most significant recommendation made was to no longer remove leaves from the grass on Town properties, but instead mow the leaves into pieces so that they become mulch.
 This simple recommendation will significantly reduce the amount of work by more than half, eliminate the difficult leaf blowing on grass, and produce a much smaller quantity of leaves that will need to be removed or moved to the grass for mowing.
 The leaf blowers will now only be needed to clear leaves on hard surfaces such as the tennis courts and the pool facility.

 What We Recommend:

-Kelly also plans to have a Town-wide outdoor meeting with neighbors to discuss similar gardening practices and will be available for more in-depth questions.
+Kelley also plans to have a Town-wide outdoor meeting with neighbors to discuss similar gardening practices and will be available for more in-depth questions.
 We will let you know the date of this meeting once it is confirmed.
 In the meantime, we highly recommend that everyone consider not blowing leaves off their grass but mowing them with the grass.
-Personally, as our property has a few enormous white oaks, I used to have a 4’ high pile of leaves along the entire curb line every December, but now my landscaper moves all of the leaves to the grass and mows them two or three times.
+Personally, as our property has a few enormous white oaks, I used to have a 4’ high pile of leaves along the entire curb line every December, but now my landscaper moves all of the leaves to the grass and mows them three or four times.
 The Environment Committee encourages you to do the same, as this will reduce the amount of leaf blowing necessary and make the job easier for you or your landscaper.

 Please let us know if you have any questions: TOS.EnvironmentCommittee@gmail.com